MAINNET PREVIEW · NIST FIPS 204 · NVIDIA-LOCKED

 Validators can opt into a signed GPU-attestation badge.
 Purely a transparency signal on the API boundary — it is not a consensus rule; blocks are never rejected for a missing proof.

-MINING · ADDITIVE (PLANNED)
+MINING · ADDITIVE · CPU REFERENCE SHIPPED

 GPU coin emission